dentsads/magic-mirror-photobooth/README.md

 # Composite images over each other

-With imagemagick's `composite` or `convert` cli tools you can composite images one over another for rendering the print templates
+With imagemagick's `composite` or `convert` (still using Imagemagick 6.x) cli tools you can composite images one over another for rendering the print templates

 ```bash
 convert -size 1795x1205 xc:none \